Mohamed Atta: United States

-On June 27, Atta flew from Fort Lauderdale to Boston, Massachusetts, where he spent a day, and then continued to San Francisco for a short time, and from there to Las Vegas.
-On June 28, Atta arrived at McCarran International Airport in Las Vegas to meet with the three other pilots.
+On 27 June, Atta flew from Fort Lauderdale to Boston, Massachusetts, where he spent a day, and then continued to San Francisco for a short time, and from there to Las Vegas.
+On 28 June, Atta arrived at McCarran International Airport in Las Vegas to meet with the three other pilots.
 He rented a Chevrolet Malibu from an Alamo Rent A Car agency.
 It is not known where he stayed that night, but on the 29th he registered at the Econo Lodge at 1150 South Las Vegas Boulevard.
 Here he presented an AAA membership for a discount, and paid cash for the $49.50/night room.
 During his trip to Las Vegas, he is thought to have used a video camera that he had rented from a Select Photo outlet back in Delray Beach, Florida.

+FBI operative Elie Assaad became suspicious of Atta in early 2001 as he was supposedly seen with al-Qaeda fugitive Adnan Shukrijumah.